-External storage media such as USB sticks, portable hard drives or CDs/DVDs are in everyday use with computers today.
-What happens though if such storage media containing your sensitive data are lost or infected with a virus?
+External storage media such as USB sticks, portable hard drives or CDs/DVDs have become part of everyday digital life by now.
+But what happens if these storage media with your sensitive data get lost or become infected with malware?